nncht/useum_client/README.md

-# /association/ - network your collections
+# /association/ - network your collections - CLIENT

-Repo for the Ironhack M3 Project brought to you by The Three Amigos
+Repo for the CLIENT of the Ironhack M3 Project brought to you by The Three Amigos

 ## Project Description